wp-plugins/maxbuttons/readme.txt

 === MaxButtons ===
 Contributors: maxfoundry, arcware
-Tags: buttons, call-to-action, call-to-action buttons, CSS, CSS buttons, CSS3, CSS3 buttons Requires at least: 3.0
+Tags: buttons, CSS buttons, CSS3 buttons, button generator, CSS button generator, CSS3 button generator Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 1.2.1
+Stable tag: 1.3.0

-Easily create beautiful CSS3 call-to-action buttons to use anywhere on your WordPress site.
+The ultimate plugin for creating awesome buttons in WordPress.

 == Description ==
-This plugin allows you to quickly and easily create great-looking CSS3 call-to-action buttons that can be used on any post or page in your site.
+This plugin allows you to quickly and easily create great-looking CSS3 buttons that can be used on any post or page in your WordPress site.

 = Highlights =

-* Create unlimited number of call-to-action buttons
+* Create unlimited number of buttons
 * Buttons are built on-the-fly as you enter and select options
 * Works with all modern browsers, degrades gracefully for others
-* Fully CSS3 compliant with text shadowing, box shadowing, and gradients
+* Fully CSS3 compliant with text shadowing, box shadowing, gradients, etc
 * Color picker for unlimited color combinations
 * Copy an existing button to use as starting point for others
 * See your buttons on different color backgrounds
 * Pre-defined defaults make getting started super easy

-Use the buttons you create on your [WordPress landing pages](http://maxfoundry.com/plugins/maxlanding/), [WordPress squeeze pages](http://maxfoundry.com/plugins/maxsqueeze/), and [WordPress sales pages](http://maxfoundry.com/plugins/maxsales/) to increase your conversion rates.

-And because you can create buttons to correspond to any design, this plugin is perfect for any [WordPress theme](http://maxfoundry.com/themes/).

-= Samples =
+= Go Pro =

-To see some example buttons, check out the [MaxButtons page](http://maxfoundry.com/plugins/maxbuttons/) on the Max Foundry website.
+Very soon the ultimate button resource for WordPress will be released: **MaxButtons Pro**.

+MaxButtons Pro takes WordPress buttons to the next level, with features such as:

+* Packs of pre-defined buttons to use as-is or to tweak and customize as you see fit.
+* A wide selection of Google Web Fonts for beautiful typography.
+* Import and export functionality.
+This alone is a huge time-saver.

+And to kick things off, we're offering MaxButtons Pro for **HALF OFF** to anyone who signs up before it launches.

+Simply visit the official [MaxButtons website](http://maxbuttons.com/), enter your email address, and we'll send you the discount code when the plugin is released.

 = How To Use =